Cross-border payments & transactions: What is it & how does it work in Singapore?

 Despite advances in payment technology, cross-border payments remain complex and challenging.
 Here are some pain points businesses often face when making international money transfers:

 • High fees.
-Traditional banks often charge hefty cross-border fees and foreign exchange fees.
+Traditional banks often charge hefty transfer fees and foreign exchange fees.
 That’s because international payments need to travel through intermediary banks, which can rack up cable charges, agent handling fees, and other hidden charges.

 • Payment delays.
 Cross-border payments can take anywhere from 3 - 5 working days to complete, and longer if payments get lost or stuck.
 These delays can disrupt business operations or strain supplier relationships.